sanchil/demo/README.md

 # Demo: A Functional ReactJs Application Stack

-This project contains the following stack
+This is a fully functional Reactjs application based on Server Side Rendering server RazzleJS, which is similar in its goals and objectives to NextJS.
+While SPA are great for some uses SSR applications lend well to areas where there is a greater need for security.
+However with server less architectures SPA may see a better traction in coming years.
+This full stack application demonstrate the following.

 ## Full Stack Application
 - FrontEnd: ReactJS
 - Server: RazzleJS
+- Styling: Material-UI
 - State Management (Redux, Saga, useHooks)
-- Identity Managemanagement ( OAuth 2.0/OpenId, Passport - Google, FaceBook, Twitter and Amazon)
+- Identity Management ( OAuth 2.0/OpenId, Passport - Google, FaceBook, Twitter and Amazon)

 ## Bare Metal Build